-The ‘X guard’ is a position that I’ve been using a lot recently.
-Depending on your point of view, it’s either a form of the open guard or the half guard, but whatever you call it, it’s effective as hell!
-You end up in X Guard a lot when you use the Butterfly Guard, especially when your opponent posts his foot to stop your sweeps.
+The ‘X guard is a position that I’ve been using a lot recently.
+It is either a form of the open guard or the half guard, depending on your point of view.
+You end up here a lot when you use the butterfly guard, especially when your opponent posts his foot to stop your sweeps.

 In the X guard you are disrupting your opponent’s base and have many sweeping options.
-In this mini-article we are just focusing on how to correctly apply and maintain this position.
+In this mini-article, however, we are just focusing on how to correctly apply this position.
+What to do from here is a whole other story, one that I explore in other articles and in my instructional DVD Dynamic Guard Sweeps Volume 1.

 The X guard.